sdsc-ordes/imaging-plaza/README.md

 docker compose -f docker-compose.dev.yml up
 ```

+In order to start with a database please add the `db.zip` to `db`.
+GraphDB will take the file, uncompress it and then load the graph.

 Also the submodules app folders are mounted as volumes in the `/app` folders in docker.
+This is optional, uncomment the volumes lines if you want to activate this option. **Be aware that developing in windows can lead to issues due to different end of the line encodings.**

 For instace: